moon-s/PopGene_Crow_Kimura/README.md

       3. Continuous Treatment Based on the Kolmogorov Backward Equation
 -   **8.9** The Average Number of Generations Until Fixation of a Mutant Gene in a Finite Population

-### 9. DISTRIBUTION OF GENE FREQUENCIES IN POPULATIONS \
+### 9. DISTRIBUTION OF GENE FREQUENCIES IN POPULATIONS
--   **9.1** Wright's Formula for the Gene Frequency Distribution \
+-   **9.1** Wright's Formula for the Gene Frequency Distribution
--   **9.2** Distribution of Gene Frequencies Among Subgroups Under Linear Pressure  \
+-   **9.2** Distribution of Gene Frequencies Among Subgroups Under Linear Pressure
--   **9.3** Distribution of Gene Frequencies Under Selection and Reversible Mutation \
+-   **9.3** Distribution of Gene Frequencies Under Selection and Reversible Mutation
--   **9.4** Distribution of Lethal Genes \
+-   **9.4** Distribution of Lethal Genes
--   **9.5** Effect of Random Fluctuation in Selection Intensity on the Distribution of Gene Frequencies \
+-   **9.5** Effect of Random Fluctuation in Selection Intensity on the Distribution of Gene Frequencies
--   **9.6** Number of Neutral Alleles Maintained in a Finite Population \
+-   **9.6** Number of Neutral Alleles Maintained in a Finite Population
--   **9.7** The Number of Overdominant Alleles in a Finite Population \
+-   **9.7** The Number of Overdominant Alleles in a Finite Population
--   **9.8** The Number of Heterozygous Nucleotide Sites Per Individual Maintained in a Finite Population by Mutation \
+-   **9.8** The Number of Heterozygous Nucleotide Sites Per Individual Maintained in a Finite Population by Mutation
 -   **9.9** Decrease of Genetic Correlation with Distance in the Stepping-stone Model of Population Structure

-APPENDIX.
-SOME STATISTICAL AND MATHEMATICAL METHODS FREQUENTLY USED IN POPULATION GENETICS

 ## Project Goals